 For our family vacation in 2017, we drove out to Virginia on a week-long road trip.
 We spent the first three days in Virginia Beach and another two in the Washington D.C. area.
 On the final day of our trip, we headed to Shenandoah National Park in western Virginia.
 It is amazing.
 There is so much to see and do there.
-Here is a look at the top 10 things to do in Shenandoah National Park.
+Here is a look at some of my best recommendations.

 1. Drive Skyline Drive

 Driving Skyline Drive is incredible.
 It is 105 miles long and cuts the park in half from north to south.
 Visitors drive along a mountain ridge, kind of like Trail Ridge Road in Rocky Mountain National Park or Going to the Sun Road in Glacier National Park but nowhere near as high.
 The four entrance stations (Front Royal Entrance Station, Thornton Gap Entrance Station, Swift Run Gap, and Rockfish Gap Entrance Station) to Skyline Drive cut the park into quarters.
 There are ample places to pull out and take in the beauty of God's creation.
 Skyline Drive is home to many of the park's trailheads.
 Many of the trails connect to the famous Appalachian Trail.

 When we were there, we entered the park at the Front Royal Entrance Station and drove the full length of Skyline Drive.
 We pulled over many times to enjoy the views as well as take a few short hikes.
 We also pulled over and watched an incredible sunset that was amazing.